 Dry spell threatens summer crops with low yield, could worsen farmer woes

-Poor output of summer crops could also raise food prices, restricting the central bank from cutting lending rates
+Poor output of crops could raise food prices, restricting central bank from cutting lending rates

 Reuters Last Updated at July 11, 2017 13:56 IST